Rosh-Made/rosh-made/blog/birthday-getaway.md

 \
 By its very name, the concept of *Glamping* is a fusion of glamor + camping where stunning nature meets modern luxury.
 Once in a while, it's nice to go somewhere (hassle-free) without having to think of packing and setting up your camp.

-If you're looking for a unique hideaway to unwind and unplug from the world, enjoy breathtaking panoramic views, and experience the peaceful New Zealand Countryside, then [Waitomo Hilltop Glamping](https://www.waitomoglamping.nz/) is the SPOT!
+If you're looking for a unique hideaway to unwind and unplug from the world, enjoy breathtaking panoramic views, and experience the peaceful New Zealand Countryside, then [Waitomo Hilltop Glamping](https://www.waitomoglamping.nz/) is a another SPOT!

 Super pleased that we picked the right spot to celebrate my birthday and our first-ever glamping experience.
 Everything was magical and beyond what we imagined.
 Here are some highlights & tips for our stay.\
 \